Sanchez of Bel Air: Episodes

+Reception

 Award nominations

 Although the sitcom was short lived, and cut after its first season, it did have two award nominations.
 At the 9th Youth in Film Awards on December 5, 1987, hosted by the Youth In Film Association, Sanchez of Bel Air was nominated for the Best Cable Series category.
 Ultimately, it lost to The New Leave It to Beaver.
 At the same show Alitzah Wiener was nominated for Best Young Actress in a Cable Series or Special.
 Having the same fate as Sanchez of Bel Air, she lost to Kaleena Kiff of The New Leave It to Beaver.

 Criticisms

 The sitcom was under fire for its lack of authenticity to the Latino culture.
-This was attributed to the producers and the writers of the show being white, although the main cast were Hispanic.
+This was attributed to the producers and the writers of the show being white non-Hispanics, although the main cast were Hispanic.
 Critics of the show believed that this inauthenticity resulted in a lack of humor among audiences.

 Sanchez Formula

 Sanchez of Bel Air was a landmark show for the partnership of Paramount and Screen Actors Guild.
-It was the first basic show that had a contract for a residual agreement for reruns.
+It was the first basic cable show that had a contract for a residual agreement for reruns.
 The formula reached in this contract has served as a blanket for other contracts and is often referred to as the "Sanchez Formula".
 This formula is often compared to the "Hitchcock Formula" that is named after Alfred Hitchcock.
 In 2006, there was a crisis regarding the Screen Actors Guild rejecting their residuals contract.
 The reasoning behind this is that the contract were using the same formula for sixteen years without it being changed.
 The shows in question that were under negotiation The Shield on FX, Monk on USA Network, and The Closer on TNT.
 SAG threatened a strike if there was not a change in the residual amounts.
 With growing rates in the cable industry, they fought for higher pay.
 There has been a raise to 17% and the Sanchez Formula as of now looks like this:

 For the seasons between May 2, 2014 and May 1, 2017, the breakdown of payable compensation is as follows: